The Unwanted Undead Adventurer: Light novels

 Written by Yū Okano, The Unwanted Undead Adventurer began publication online via the user-generated novel publishing website Shōsetsuka ni Narō on September 22, 2016.
 The series was later acquired by Overlap, who began publishing the novels with illustrations by Jaian on October 25, 2017, under their Overlap Novels imprint.
-As of October 25, 2022, eleven volumes have been released.
-J-Novel Club has licensed the novels in North America.
+As of December 25, 2024, fourteen volumes have been released.
+In February 2018, J-Novel Club announced that it had licensed the novels in North America.